 Three credits.

 Provides students with both instruction and practice in counseling individuals and groups within school contexts using a prevention framework.
 Focus on evidence-based, cognitive-behavioral interventions that address the range of referral questions presented in school settings.

+5450.
+Issues of Cultural Diversity in School Psychology

+Three credits.
+Recommended preparation: enrolled in a graduate level training school psychology program.

+Introduction to multicultural issues in education.
+Examines the theoretical, empirical, and practical literature relevant to culturally and linguistically diverse students and families.

 5455.
 History and Systems of Psychology